Malfunky/Display-channel-number-on-midi-notes/README.md

 Script is only tested on a windows 10 system.
 It should work on all timebase settings, including a docked or undocked midi editor.
 If you zoom out alot , the script may become flickery.
 So know how to use it!
 I try to keep itemstatechunk-reading to a minimum.
-But there might be better ways to program this.
+But there might be better ways to create scripts like this.